pweingar/FoenixMgr/Readme.md

 * `dump`: takes an address (in hex) and an optional byte count (also in hex) and dumps memory at that address to the screen: `dump 010000 20`.

-* `run`: take an Intel HEX file and downloads it into the C256's memory.
+* `run`: take an Intel HEX file and downloads it into the Foenix's memory.
 If the HEX file includes a block of memory covering the processor's RESET hardware vector, this will also cause the program in the HEX file to run starting with the RESET handler provided: `run basic816.hex`.

+* `runpgx`: take a Foenix PGX binary file, download it into the Foenix's memory, and attempt to run it.

+* `runpgz`: take a Foenix PGZ binary file, download it into the Foenix's memory, and attempt to run it.

 * `lookup`: takes a label and an optional byte count (in hex).
 The label is used to search the LBL file of the project for an address.
 If the address is found, the memory starting at that address will be dumped to the screen: `lookup COUNTER`.

 * `deref`: takes a label and an optional byte count (in hex).
 The label is used to search the LBL file of the project for an address.
-If the address is found, the three bytes starting at that address will be read from the C256 memory and used as the starting address to dump memory to the screen: `deref INDEX 30`.
+If the address is found, the three bytes starting at that address will be read from the Foenix memory and used as the starting address to dump memory to the screen: `deref INDEX 30`.

 * `flash`: takes a binary file containing a flash image and an optional address.
 The binary image must be exactly 512KB and is copied raw to the address provided (or the default address from the INI file).
 The existing flash data is erased and replaced by the data in the BIN file.
 The script will ask for confirmation before begining the process.